 The total cost of any order will only ever be the item(s) cost, inclusive of tax where applicable, plus shipping.
 Shipping rates are calculated in the basket and/or at checkout, or via negotiation where indicated.
 For more detailed information on how shipping costs are calculated, see Shipping.

-The product descriptions for each item (covering the description of goods for sale from Bryars & Bryars per the Consumer Contracts Regulations 2013 and the Consumer Rights Act 2015) are produced in accordance with the high standards of the Antiquarian Booksellers Association.
+The product descriptions for each item (covering the description of goods for sale from Bryars & Bryars per the Consumer Contracts Regulations 2013 and the Consumer Rights Act 2015) are produced in accordance with the high standards of the Antiquarian Booksellers Association and the British Antique Dealers’ Association.
 Customers should find all goods to be of satisfactory quality within the limits of those descriptions, i.e. that the physical condition of any item for sale is thoroughly and correctly documented.
 Please note that the maps, books and prints we sell are for academic, historical, social/personal and aesthetic purposes only – e.g. maps are not intended for practical navigational use as we cannot guarantee that they are suitable for this purpose.
 As They Might Be Giants once sang, “every gal in Constantinople lives in Istanbul, not Constantinople” – if you plan a date in Constantinople using one of our old maps or guide books, we won’t be responsible for the consequences…

 Measurements given in map descriptions pertain to the printed area unless otherwise indicated – this is a universally accepted practice among dealers and collectors since, as page/paper size can vary with time and according to use, these are the only measurements that usefully allow comparisons between various examples of the same map.
 The total size of any given map won’t be wildly different from the printed area measurements, but if you want to be 100% sure you have space for something on your wall you can always ask us.